Map view

 StickMaps allows you to place markers anywhere on the map.

-You can use them to mark a point of interest, place warning or just leave a “note” on your map.
+You can use them to mark a point of interest, place a warning, or just leave a “note” on your map.

-If you hover any item (a station, a map, a marker or just an empty area on the map) and mouse right-click
+If you hover any item (a station, a map, a marker, or just an empty area on the map) and right-click,

 - Edit the item